JonJagger/cyber-dojo/languages/readme.txt

 the language's base docker-container.
 But I do it anyway for regularity.

-Every docker container's image needs to be built, either directly, or indirectly [FROM cyberdojofoundation/build-essential] This is important for a future git-server + docker-swarm architecture I am working towards.

 New docker images are pushed (by me) to their cyberdojofoundation hub https://hub.docker.com/u/cyberdojofoundation/ as follows